pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-a-cloudflare-secret.md

 ## What is a Cloudflare secret?

-Cloudflare secrets are sensitive information stored as encrypted environment variables for [Cloudflare Workers](https://developers.cloudflare.com/workers/) - serverless applications.
+Cloudflare secrets are sensitive information stored as encrypted environment variables for [Cloudflare Workers](https://developers.cloudflare.com/workers/) (execution environments for serverless applications).
 Secrets include but are not limited to database credentials, API keys, and other confidential data.
 There is no need to hard-code sensitive information in plain text.

 ### Key features